Bonbon Coco

 Seychelles coconut candy — fresh grated coconut cooked with brown sugar, vanilla, ginger, and a pinch of salt until the mixture caramelizes into a sticky-chewy mass; shaped into small balls or rounds and cooled.
 The universal Seychellois coconut sweet, sold from kiosks alongside ladob and grilled fish.

 Bonbon coco is the simplest Seychellois sweet — made when fresh coconuts are abundant (which is most of the year).
-The dish reflects the islands' coconut palms; every village has palm trees and coconut milk is everywhere.
+Coconut palms grow in every village and coconut milk is everywhere.
 Children get bonbon coco after school; adults eat them with coffee.
 The recipe is unchanged from the colonial era.

 Pop a bonbon coco — slightly soft to bite, chewy-sticky, with crystalline sugar edges.
 Caramel hits first, then coconut's rich fat, then ginger warmth, then vanilla aromatic finish.
 Each ball is one or two bites.
 With strong coffee, the bonbon is a Seychellois afternoon.
 The texture is unique — neither chewy candy nor crunchy candy, but somewhere in between.